CodeYourFuture/curriculum/content/js1/blocks/framework/index.md

 +++
 title = '🖼️ Testing frameworks'
 headless = true
-time = 20
+time = 15
 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Use the Teach Tech Together guide to construct your objectives'
+    1='Explain why need to use testing frameworks'
 +++

 To help us think about the requirements of `getOrdinalNumber`, let's consider one case: